-To get a patent of your app, you need to know a lot about it like how it is going to work, what all would be the features and in short, all the aspects that explain everything to a stranger about your app.
+To get a patent for your app, you need to know a lot about it like how it is going to work, what would be the features and in short, all the aspects that explain everything to a stranger about your app.

 If you are planning to generate revenue out of your app, which you definitely would, then it is necessary to talk about patents.
 Patents basically work as a protector of your intellectual property.

-Before we move ahead, lets us know what Intellectual property rights are and how the terms patents, copyright and trademarks are closely related yet different.
+Before we move ahead, let us know what Intellectual property rights are and how the terms patents, copyright and trademarks are closely related yet different.

-Intellectual property or IP refers to some kind of invention, literary works, artistic creations such as designing, symbols, name, or anything that is a creation of mind and has not been brought to the world earlier.
+Intellectual property or IP refers to some kind of invention, literary work, or artistic creation such as designing, symbols, names, or anything that is a creation of the mind and has not been brought to the world earlier.

 A patent system has been designed in order to encourage inventions that are useful for people and unique in nature.
 A patent is a right granted to an inventor by the federal government that permits the inventor to exclude others from making, selling, or using the invention for a period of time.

-Since, this article is going to be purely about how to take a patent for your mobile app, here is a detailed description of what are patents and how the application process works and get a green tick.
+Since, this article is going to be purely about how to take a patent for your mobile app development, here is a detailed description of what are patents and how the application process works and get a green tick.

 What is a Patent?

 In legal terms, a Patent is defined as the right which is granted to an inventor of a product/service/idea from the government authority in order to restrict others from making or selling that invention for a period of time.